wallabag/wallabag/content/admin/installation/installation.md

 ### Command to launch container

-This example starts Wallabag at `http://localhost:8080` using SQLite backend and persists its data to Docker named volumes:
+This example starts wallabag at `http://localhost:8080` using SQLite backend and persists its data to Docker named volumes:

 ```bash
 docker run \